 Special Ireland golf package for Golf Magazine readers

 Finally ready for that Ireland golf trip?
-Then consider a seven-night, eight-round package offered by SWING, an Irish golf specialist company that celebrated its 25th anniversary last year.
+Then consider a seven-night, eight-round package offered by SWING, an Irish golf specialist company celebrating its 25th anniversary this year.

-You’ll play the best of the southwest, including Lahinch, Doonbeg, Ballybunion Old, Dooks, Tralee and Waterville, plus the stunning Old Head (pictured) on the southeast coast.
-Front 9 readers also receive a complimentary round at Ballybunion¹s Cashen course.
+You’ll play the best of the southwest, including Lahinch, Doonbeg, Ballybunion Old, Dooks, Tralee and Waterville, plus the stunning Old Head on the southeast coast (pictured).
+Golf Magazine readers also receive a complimentary round at Ballybunion¹s Cashen course.

 Accommodations and a full Irish breakfast daily are included.
-Offered during specific times from June through September 2012, package prices currently vary from $1,444 to $2,116.
-To book go to: swinggolfireland.com.
-(Photo: Evan Schiller)
+Offered during specific times from April through September 2012, package prices currently vary from $1,444 to $2,116.
+To book go to: swinggolfireland.com (Photo: Evan Schiller)